ahnguyen17/CompassAI/memory-bank/progress.md

         - Session-specific memory toggle (using `MdAutoAwesome` icon) added to `ChatPage.tsx` (`frontend/client/src/pages/ChatPage.tsx`) near the model selector, controlling the `useSessionMemory` flag sent to the backend.

 ## What's Left to Build
-- Thoroughly test the new S3 file deletion feature when deleting chat sessions.
-- Further testing and refinement of existing features, especially AI vision input, immediate image display, and the `ChatPage.tsx` UI changes.
-- **Thoroughly test the new User Memory feature:**
+- **Thoroughly test the new User Memory feature (Primary Next Step):**
     - Backend API functionality (CRUD for settings and contexts).
     - Frontend "Personalized Memory" panel in Settings.
     - Frontend session memory toggle on Chat Page.
     - Context injection logic and its impact on LLM responses.
     - Automatic context extraction behavior and accuracy.
     - Uniqueness and recency logic for context storage.
+- Thoroughly test the S3 file deletion feature when deleting chat sessions.
+- Further testing and refinement of existing features, especially AI vision input, immediate image display, and the `ChatPage.tsx` UI changes (including the recent input field fix).
 - Address the persistent "Parameter 's' implicitly has an 'any' type" error in `ChatPage.tsx` (around line 694-699) if it causes runtime issues or blocks compilation.
 - Confirm which specific Perplexity models support vision via API and update backend/frontend accordingly.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent work focused on the initial implementation of the User Memory feature, including backend model/controller/routes, frontend UI in Settings and Chat pages, and integration with the chat processing logic.
-Prior to this, S3 file deletion and various UI/TypeScript enhancements were completed.
+The User Memory feature has been implemented.
+The immediate next step is comprehensive testing of this feature.
+Recent work also included fixing the chat input UI layout.

 ## Known Issues
 - A persistent TypeScript error ("Parameter 's' implicitly has an 'any' type") remains in `ChatPage.tsx` (around line 694-699) despite multiple attempts to resolve it.
 This is being monitored.
 - Vision support for specific Perplexity models via API is unconfirmed.
-- The automatic context extraction for User Memory is currently very basic and may require further refinement for better accuracy and relevance.
+- The automatic context extraction for User Memory is currently very basic and may require further refinement for better accuracy and relevance (this will be assessed during testing).

 ## Evolution of Project Decisions
 - Added S3 file deletion to the chat session deletion process to manage storage and remove orphaned files.